MrFreeman13/property_service/README.md

 - Postgres has some functions to [calculate distance](https://www.postgresql.org/docs/9.6/static/earthdistance.html) that can be handy
 - The service should have an obvious way to scale
 - Response time is important

+### How to run

+- Create DB
+- Restore dump from db/data directory
+- Generate schema (might need for running tests)